yiisoft/demo/README.md

 You'll need at least PHP 7.4.

 1. Clone this repository.
-2. Configure `config/params.php`.
-You can skip this step.
-3. Run `composer install` in project root directory.
+2. Run `composer update` in project root directory.
-4. Run `./vendor/bin/yii serve` or start your web-server setting up `public` directory as webroot.
+3. Run `./vendor/bin/yii serve` (on Windows `.\vendor\bin\yii.bat serve`).
+After Application started on http://localhost:8080/
-5. Go to index page.
+4. Go to index page.
 Cycle ORM will create tables, indexes and relations automatically in the configured DB.
    If you want to disable this behavior then comment out line with `Generator\SyncTables::class` in the `config/params.php`.
    In this case you should create migrations to sync changes of entities with DB.
- 6. Run `./vendor/bin/yii fixture/add 20` to create some random data.
+5. Run `./vendor/bin/yii fixture/add 20` to create some random data.

 ## Console